bypassgames/cookie-click/README.md

 ## control

-click the cookie to get more cookies
+click the cookie to get more cookies click the building to get more cookies per second and click the uprades to get more cookies per second